bnnm/vgm-tools/docs/FORMATS.md

 Sometimes wem/bnk are inside .pck, see https://github.com/bnnm/wwiser-utils for .bms to extract them.

+#### Extracting Wwise audio
+Do not use "wav scanners" like RavioliGameTools or similar tools.
+These will give you broken files due to how Wwise works (see prefetch info [here](https://github.com/vgmstream/vgmstream/blob/master/doc/USAGE.md#prefetch-truncated-files))

+Instead you need to find `.bnk`, `.wem` and `.pck`. `.pck` can be extracted with this Quickbms script to get more `.bnk` and `.wem`: https://github.com/bnnm/wwiser-utils/blob/master/scripts/wwise_pck_extractor.bms

+Then you can use [wwiser](https://github.com/bnnm/wwiser) as explained above.

+Some games put `.wem`/`.bnk`/`.pck` inside other files.
+For example
+- Unreal Engine games pack `.bnk` and `.wem` inside.
+These are often standard but also use rather complex behaviors in later versions (may need to update FModel).
+- Some Unity games have `.wem` packed inside MonoBehavior.
+You can use [this script](https://github.com/bnnm/vgm-tools/blob/master/py/unpack-wem-bnk-monobehavior.py) but you may need to modify it depending on your unity version
+- Capcom's games using the RE Engine use `.spck.1.x64` = `.pck` and `.sbnk.1.x64` = `.bnk` instead, but they are standard otherwise.

 ## UBISOFT MAP/SB (.SM0+SS0, .SB0+SS0, .SM1+SS0, .SB1+SS1, ...)
 This is a database-like format.
 Open .SM0/SB0 (header) in vgmstream and it should automatically load audio from .SS0 if needed.